 Since the 0-2 start, however, things have started to turn around in Ann Arbor.

-the following week, the defense maintained form in a season saving 14-9 win over the Nittany Lions to open Big 10 play at 1-0.
+On the brink of the programs first five game losing streak since before Bo Schembechler became the coach of the Wolverines, a dismal Notre Dame offense came to Michigan Stadium and provided the defense with a much needed confidence booster.
+Against Penn State the following week, the defense maintained form in a season saving 14-9 win over the Nittany Lions to open Big 10 play at 1-0.
 This past week, in the Wolverines first test against a spread attack since Oregon, a sound second half defensive effort that included four fourth quarter turnovers guided the Wolverines past the Wildcats of Northwestern in a game much more dramatic than was expected going in.

 "There wasn't really anything that happened, but I think that there were a lot of young guys getting into the game," Michigan fourth-year junior Will Johnson said on Monday.
 "They were not used to playing away games.
 Maybe they were a little bit too loose.
 We got that corrected and came back in the second half.
 We knew what we had to do.
 We needed to come back and win."

 Over the final 30 minutes, the Wolverines did just that.
 After surrendering 16 points in the opening half, adjustments were made and the defense succeeded in shifting the games momentum with an effort responsible for four straight turnovers to end the Wildcats hopes.